An old debate “Espresso vs coffee.” This title reminds me of those old sci-fi movies…

 Whatever you buy, just be sure to keep an air-tight, moisture-proof seal to preserve the freshness.
 If you don’t drink a lot of coffee, you might not drink it all before it goes stale.
 To preserve freshness, you can freeze small quantities in airtight seals in the freezer.
 Just be sure to bring them to room temperature before brewing.

 Both single-origin coffee and blends can yield a satisfying cup of coffee.
 So, which is better?

-In a single-origin coffee, there’s nowhere to hide.
+In single-origin coffee beans, there’s nowhere to hide.
 Any flaw in flavor will be glaring.
 A blend can hide a cheap coffee.
 Many mass-market coffees will do this to keep cost down.

 But some coffees are meant to shine on their own.
 Just like with fine wines, you can appreciate the subtleties of a single-origin coffee.
 They are often a lighter roast to highlight the original flavor.

 At the same time, blends can be an excellent way to go.
 The total may be more than the sum of its parts.
 By combining beans from different regions, you can build complex flavor profiles.
 An Indonesian can give an earthy base while an African bean can lend a bright fruitiness.
 With blends, it’s all about balance.